jjzhdy/bdsp-core.github.io/README.md

-# Computational Clinical Neurophysiology Lab Website
+# CCNL / BDSP Website

 This is the website of our research group at Harvard Medical School / Beth Israel Deaconess Medical Center.